 I am also interested in learning science and educational measurement, evaluation, statistics, and assessment.
 Some of this comes up on jktauber.com in the context of teaching Greek.

-I recently started a dedicate site on Modelling Music ("music theory and music notation with a twist of programming, mathematics, and linguistics") and Digital Tolkien ("Tolkien from both a linguistic and digital humanities perspective.")
+I recently started a dedicated site on Modelling Music ("music theory and music notation with a twist of programming, mathematics, and linguistics") and Digital Tolkien ("Tolkien from both a linguistic and digital humanities perspective.")

 For an eclectic mix of thoughts and updates relating to my professional and scholarly interests, subscribe to Journeyman of Some.